gnolang/gno/docs/REVELATIONS.md

 Or, we can transcend the obvious false choices thrust upon us, and create the platform of light to ensure perpetual wisdom for our descendants.

+In the afterglow of the French Revolution, the freemasons planned to create a new world in America.
+George Washington, an Anglican (reformist Christian) had already joined the masonic order well before the French Revolution took its toll.
+Much later after the American Civil War, the masonic order split into two -- the "Anglo-American", and the "Continental" based on the Grand Orient de France.
+Arguably, there were elements of both in early freemasonry.
+Ango-American freemasonry admits no women, and the discussion of religion and politics is banned.
+Continental freemasonry is more liberal in this regard, but is also "anti-clerical", which appears to mean that it is mostly against the Roman Catholic order.

+Now later some freemasons in Chicago created the Rotary Club.
+The Rotary Club appears to be a society for doing public good, but is also an invite-only exclusive organization that caters to influencers and people of means.
+Like the Anglo-American freemason order, they are against divisive political and religious discussion.

+It appears that there is a pattern of exclusive societies that feed off of the goodwill of well intentioned people, to bring them into the fold of power.
+Sometimes, these groups splinter on moral and principle grounds, when the elitism (in the form of barring a gender, or only admitting influencers) becomes too much to bear.
+Then there is a shedding of old associations, and the creation of a new brand, as the freemasons created the Rotary Club.
+Some say that one of the mystery teachings since the days of the pharaoh Thoth (or Hermes) of Egypt is the pattern of rings of secrecy, the older one bearing a new secret order which becomes indirectly subjugated to the prior.

+Clearly what is needed is a way to coordinate without becoming trapped by the Old World Order (OWO).
+Let peace prevail on earth, not with exclusivity, secrecy, and elitism, but rather with transparency, accountability, and good protocol design.

 ## Mission

 Create a platform for discussion to facilitate the quest for knowledge and wisdom.